Multimodal Prompt Optimization: Why Not Leverage Multiple Modalities for MLLMs: Methodology: Multimodal Prompt Optimizer

 \paragraph{Parent-Child Correlation} We address this cold-start inefficiency by introducing informative priors that warm-start the evaluation process.
 In particular, our hypothesis is that the performance of a parent prompt is positively correlated with that of its children.
 To test this, we analyze the optimization trajectory, measuring the correlation between the performance of parent prompts and the average performance of their children.
 As shown in Figure~\ref{fig:parent_child_corr}, we observe a strong positive correlation (Pearson's $r = 0.88$), providing concrete evidence that parent scores could serve as highly informative priors for estimating child performance.

-\paragraph{Prior-Inherited Bayesian UCB} Motivated by this finding, we propose prior-inherited Bayesian UCB, a selection strategy that initializes the score distribution of a new child prompt based on the posterior of its parent (rather than uniform).
+\paragraph{Prior-Inherited Bayesian UCB} Motivated by this finding, we propose prior-inherited Bayesian UCB~\citep{bayesianUCB}, a selection strategy that initializes the score distribution of a new child prompt based on the posterior of its parent (rather than uniform).
 Specifically, we model the expected score of each multimodal prompt $\bm{p}_i$ as a Beta distribution, $\operatorname{Beta}(\alpha_i, \beta_i)$, where $\alpha_i$ and $\beta_i$ correspond to (pseudo-) counts of successful and failure outcomes, respectively.
-Then, for a child prompt $\bm{p}_i$ originated from a parent prompt $\bm{p}_{\texttt{par}(i)}$, we initialize its prior proportionally to the posterior mean performance of the parent $\hat{\mu}_{\texttt{par}(i)}$, scaled by a prior strength hyperparameter $S>0$, formalized as follows:
+Then, for a child prompt $\bm{p}_i$ originated from a parent prompt $\bm{p}_{\texttt{par}(i)}$\footnote{If a child prompt is generated by the mix operator, we average the posterior mean performance of multiple parent prompts.}, we initialize its prior proportionally to the posterior mean performance of the parent $\hat{\mu}_{\texttt{par}(i)}$, scaled by a prior strength hyperparameter $S>0$, formalized as follows:

 This prior-inherited mechanism provides $S$ pseudo-observations to newly generated child prompts, effectively \textit{warm-starting} the evaluation process.
 With a fixed total budget, it then proceeds iteratively: at each round, we select the prompt with the highest UCB score (an upper quantile of its Beta posterior), evaluate it on a small batch of data, and update its posterior parameters $\alpha_{i}$ and $\beta_{i}$.
 Once the budget is exhausted, the candidate prompt with the highest expected score is selected as the new parent for the next iteration of optimization.
 Please refer to Algorithm~\ref{alg:bayes_ucb} for the complete procedure.
 The following proposition guarantees that our proposed selection strategy leverages an informative parent prior (better than random chance) to accelerate the selection of the best-promising prompt.